Frances Presidential Rivals Gird For High-stakes Debate - UrduPoint

 Her team has played down in particular a proposed ban on the Islamic headscarf in public places, Le Pen acknowledging that it was a "complex problem" that would require parliamentary debate, and that "I'm not obstinate."
 Le Pen also hit back at a report that the European Union's anti-corruption body OLAF had accused her and senior colleagues of embezzling more than 600,000 Euros ($650,000) of EU funds during their time as euro-deputies.

-"Low blows from the European Union, just a few days from the second round, I know all about them and I think the French aren't stupid," she said, adding that "I absolutely deny these allegations, which I wasn't even aware of." - 'Russian roulette' - Polls suggest that up to a fourth of the French electorate might not vote at all on Sunday, and much will also depend on the decisions of the millions of leftwing supporters of Jean-Luc Melenchon, who finished in a close third place in the first round on April 10.
+"Low blows from the European Union, just a few days from the second round, I know all about them and I think the French aren't stupid," she said, adding that "I absolutely deny these allegations, which I wasn't even aware of."
+Polls suggest that up to a quarter of the French electorate might not vote at all on Sunday, and much will also depend on the decisions of the millions of leftwing supporters of Jean-Luc Melenchon, who finished in a close third place in the first round on April 10.

-The results of a survey Sunday carried out Melenchon's France Unbowed party suggested that only a third of those who voted for him will back Macron to block a far-right presidency under Le Pen.
+The results of a survey published on Sunday carried out by Melenchon's France Unbowed party suggested that only a third of those who voted for him will back Macron to block a far-right presidency under Le Pen.

 The rest preferred to return a blank or spoiled ballot, or simply to stay home on voting day next Sunday.

-Melenchon, who is poised to loom large on the left ahead of parliamentary elections in June in which Macron is hoping to renew a majority if re-elected, has pointedly refused to urge voters to back Macron, saying only that "not a single vote" should go to Le Pen.
+Melenchon is poised to loom large on the left ahead of parliamentary elections in June in which Macron is hoping to renew a majority if re-elected.
+He has pointedly refused to urge voters to back Macron, saying only that "not a single vote" should go to Le Pen.

 Christophe Castaner, the leader of Macron's Republic on the Move (LREM) group in parliament, attempted to play down the significance of the survey.